luke-rt/turbo/README.md

 # Turbo
 > NOTE: This is basically a Java rip off of [@dchen327](https://github.com/dchen327)'s fantastic [pingmote](https://github.com/dchen327/pingmote) project
-> PLEASE check it out if you want a better and better maintained project
+> PLEASE check it out if you want a better and better maintained project and not just a java practicing repository

 A cross-platform emoji manager that lets you insert emojis into any app you want!